jexia/semaphore/README.md

 * **Call branching**: All calls within a flow are executed [concurrently](https://github.com/jexia/maestro/tree/master/flow) from one another.
 Dependencies between calls are created through references or when specified.

 * **SAGA patterns**: Rollbacks are easily implemented and automatically executed when an unexpected error is thrown during execution.
 Rollbacks could reference data received from other services.

+* **Proxy forwarding**: Allows support for streaming protocols such as websockets and to run Maestro instances in front of each other.
+Allow your own team to be in charge of their own flow definitions.
+Check out the [hubs example](https://github.com/jexia/maestro/tree/master/examples/hubs) for more information.

 ## Getting started